-- 1.1 The new estate is a well planned housing extension of Sholden, which forms part of the urban settlement of Deal.
+- 1.1 The new estate is a well-planned housing extension of Sholden, which forms part of the urban settlement of Deal.
 The design, appearance and layout of the estate provide an attractive form of development using local design and vernacular as the design context for the proposal.
 The cart barn/garage designs are an important part of the estate.
 These are either located adjacent to houses or in small courtyards.
-The open 'barn' design of these buildings reflects the local context and although they are ancillary buildings they make a positive contribution to the overall design and appearance of the area and have a local identity and character. - 1.2 The application property's barn/garage is one of those buildings within a small courtyard serving those properties surrounding it.
-These 'barns' are laid out to provide a central space and to provide a thoroughfare through the middle with access to the front of these properties adjacent to the appeal building.
-As such, the courtyard is not a 'tucked away' insignificant location, but rather a means of access that is used by the occupiers of and visitors to those houses along Beech Tree Avenue and this part of the new estate. - 1.3 The application property is a link detached two storey house, with a frontage facing onto an area of open space, served by a pedestrian link.
-To the rear and adjoining the house is the barn/open garage, the subject of this application, and its immediate courtyard.
-The surrounding houses are built cheek-by-jowl, so that the urban form is quite tight knit, with short rear gardens, but in the immediate area the gardens are wider due to the houses being on larger plots. - 1.4 The rear of the application property is visible from the first floor windows of nearby houses, and above the boundary fence seen from the courtyard adjacent. - 1.5 The proposal is in two parts.
-The first part is an amendment to that f)
+The open 'barn' design of these buildings reflects the local context and although they are ancillary buildings they make a positive contribution to the overall design and appearance of the estate. - 1.2 The application property's garage is one of two garages looking onto a courtyard surrounded by close boarded fences that enclose the rear gardens of 4 surrounding properties.
+These garages are served by a driveway leading from Colmanton Grove and are linked together by a shared pitched roof.
+Between these garages is a short alleyway that provides a pedestrian route through to the front of the Beech Tree Avenue properties.
+As such, the courtyard is partly hidden from the main streets serving the houses on the estate, but the pedestrian access across the courtyard can be used by the occupiers of and visitors to those houses along Beech Tree Avenue and this part of the estate.
+As such, the application garage is visible to the public.

-which was first submitted by the applicant.
-Originally submitted, the proposal sought metal up and over garage doors.
-As amended, the proposal is to install a set of timber composite doors on the open garage.
-The doors would be designed using vertical boarding and have an up and over mechanism.
+- 1.3 The application property is a link detached two storey house, with a frontage facing onto an area of open space, served by a pedestrian path that also serves the front of the houses in Beech Tree Avenue.
+To the side of the house is the open garage, the subject of this application, which faces onto its immediate courtyard.
+The surrounding houses are built cheek-by-jowl, so that the urban form is quite tight knit, with short rear gardens, but in the immediate area the gardens to the Beech Tree Avenue properties are wider due to the houses being on larger plots. - 1.4 The rear of the application property is visible from the first floor windows of nearby houses, and above the boundary fence seen from the courtyard adjacent. - 1.5 The proposal is in two parts and has been submitted to overcome the previous reason for refusal.
+The proposal is to install a set of timber composite doors on the open garage.
+The doors would be designed using vertical boarding and have an up and over mechanism. - 1.6 The second part of the proposal is to erect an open sided canopy against the rear elevation of the house.
+The structure would be painted black metal with a glazed roof.
+It would project some 2.2m and cover half the width of the rear elevation of the house.